solana-foundation/developer-content/content/courses/mobile/intro-to-solana-mobile.md

 - `deauthorizeSession(wallet)`: Deauthorizes the `wallet`.
 - `onChangeAccount`: Acts as a handler when `selectedAccount` is changed.

-We’re also going to throw in some utility methods:
+We are also going to throw in some utility methods:

 - `getPublicKeyFromAddress(base64Address)`: Creates a new Public Key object from the Base64 address given from the `wallet` object
 - `getAuthorizationFromAuthResult`: Handles the authorization result, extracts relevant data from the result, and returns the `Authorization` context object

-We’ll expose all of this through a `useAuthorization` hook.
+We will expose all of this through a `useAuthorization` hook.

-Since this provider is the same across virtually all apps, we're going to give you the full implementation that you can copy/paste.
-We'll dig into the details of MWA in a future lesson.
+Since this provider is the same across all apps, we are going to give you the full implementation that you can copy and paste.
+We will dig into the details of MWA in a future lesson.

-Create the file `AuthProvider.tsx` in the `components` and paste in the
+Create the file `AuthProvider.tsx` in the `components` folder and paste in the
 following:

 ```tsx